Eurotimmy/unraid-templates/Odoo17/README.md

 **Notes for using Odoo17 on an Unraid server via the CA installation**

-Installing the Odoo container in Unraid...
-I didn't need to adjust anything from the defaults in the template\
+- Installing the Odoo container in Unraid...
+I didn't need to adjust anything from the defaults in the template
-Installing PostgreSQL was also straight-forward and you'll only need to note down the settings you select here to transpose into the 'odoo.conf' file (detailed below)
+- Installing PostgreSQL was also straight-forward and you'll only need to note down the settings you select here to transpose into the 'odoo.conf' file (detailed below)
+- The support thread for this container is located in the Unraid Forums [here](https://forums.unraid.net/topic/150914-support-eurotimmy-odoo17/), please post any questions or contributions

 ![#f03c15](https://placehold.co/15x15/f03c15/f03c15.png) **IMPORTANT NOTE** ![#f03c15](https://placehold.co/15x15/f03c15/f03c15.png)